fatalfeel/proton_cm_open/README.md

 2.

-This is Proton Sdk Source Add Cocos2D upgrade gui to OGLES1.1 on Win32
+This Project is Proton_sdk_source + Cocos2D on OGLES1.1

 3.